wintermi/csharp-tmbundle/README.markdown

 ## Known Issues ##

 * Operators aren't listed in the symbol list
+* Properties where '{' are on a new line aren't in the symbol list
 * Implicit interfaces (e.g. void IFooBar.Baz() are marked as Baz())